Codecademy/docs/content/java/concepts/stringbuilder/terms/delete/delete.md

 ---
-Title: '.delete()'
+Title: ".delete()"
-Description: 'Removes a substring from the contents of a StringBuilder and returns the modified object.'
+Description: "Removes a substring from the contents of a StringBuilder and returns the modified object."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Characters'
+  - "Characters"
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`.delete()`** method removes a substring from the contents of a `StringBuilder` and returns the modified object.